ethereum/remix-ide/docs/tutorial_debug.md

 > -   Call Data
 > -   Call Stack
 > -   Return Value (only if the current step is a RETURN opcode)
-> -   Full Storages Changes (only at the end of the execution - display
+> -   Full Storages Changes (only at the end of the execution & it displays the all the storage changes)
->     every storage change of every modified contract)

 ### Reverted Transaction

-A transaction can be `reverted` (because of an *out of gas exception* or Solidity `revert` statement or because of a low level exception).
+A transaction can be `reverted` (because of an *out of gas exception*, a Solidity `revert` statement or a low level exception).

 It is important to be aware of the exception and to locate where the exception is in the source code.

 Remix will warn you when the execution throws an exception.
 The `warning` button will jump to the last opcode before the exception happened.

 ### Breakpoints

 The two last buttons from the navigation area are used to jump either back to the previous breakpoint or forward to the next breakpoint.

-Breakpoints can be added and removed by clicking on the line number in the *Editor*.
+Breakpoints can be added and removed by clicking on the line number in the **Editor**.

-When using debug session with breakpoints, the execution will jump to the first encountered breakpoint.
+When using a debug session with breakpoints, the execution will jump to the first encountered breakpoint.

 **Important note:** If you add a breakpoint to a line that declares a variable, it might be triggered twice: Once for initializing the variable to zero and second time for assigning the actual value.

-As an example, assume you are debugging the following contract:
+Here's an example of this issue.
+If you are debugging the following contract:

 ```
 pragma solidity >=0.5.1 <0.6.0;